ARM9/bass/doc/basics.md

 ## Final Words
 Hopefully this has been informative.
 The best way to learn is through practice, so please do experiment and see what you can come up with!

-Thank you for using bass!
+Thank you for using Bass!